coinbase/coinbase-wallet-sdk/README.md

           })
 ```

-Many dapps will attempt to switch to a network via `wallet_switchEthereumChain`, determine if the network is supported
+Many dapps attempt to switch to a network with `wallet_switchEthereumChain`,
-by the wallet based on the error code, and follow with a `wallet_addEthereumChain` request if the network is not
+determine if the network is supported by the wallet based on the error code,
+and follow with a `wallet_addEthereumChain` request if the network is not
 supported.
 Here's an example:

 ```